- Leave and Absence

-The law in this area can be confusing though, so it’s important to get to grips with the regulations in order to prevent discrimination claims.
+The law in this area can be confusing, so it’s important to get to grips with the regulations in order to prevent discrimination claims.

-Not only that, but managing maternity leave is also an important way to build staff satisfaction and motivation, improving the chances of your talented employees continuing to work for you after their maternity leave ends.
+Not only that, but managing maternity leave is also an important way to build staff satisfaction and motivation, improving the chances of your employee continuing to work for you after their maternity leave ends.